4 Key Accounting Considerations for Oil and Gas Companies

 1. Do your service arrangements contain embedded leases?

 Oil and gas companies employ the use of strategic service contracts as part of their operations.
 Service agreements may be used for transportation, drilling, or storage services.
 The new IFRS 16 and ASC 842 standards require companies to record leases as right-of-use assets based on economic benefit.
-This means, oil and gas companies need to take a look at their service agreements to determine whether they contain embedded leases that need to be placed on balance sheets.
+This means oil and gas companies need to look at their service agreements and determine whether they contain embedded leases that must be placed on balance sheets.

-2. Do any leased assets in your bundled service contracts?
+2. Are there any leased assets in your bundled service contracts?

-Material assets used in oil and gas operations, such as oil rigs, are often employed through a bundled service contract which also includes the employees and other materials needed to operate the asset.
+Material assets used in oil and gas operations, such as oil rigs, are often employed through a bundled service contract.
+This contract will often include the labor and other materials needed to operate the asset.
 If any parts of these agreements meet the definition of a lease, the new standards require companies to determine the standalone value of each element of the contract, both lease and non-lease.

 3. How will you record embedded leases under an operating agreement?